Metu-O/Feature-Selection-Qiime2-/README.md

 Run script with user input
 ```
 python Naive_Bayes_Parameters.py \
-   -t 'your own tax-credit-data path' \
    -n 'reference database name'\
    -s 'path to reference sequences'\
-   -f 'path to reference taxonomy'
+   -t 'path to reference taxonomy'
 ```

 2. SelectFromModel_MultinomialNB.py contains code that runs the classifiers with a sklearn embedded feature selection method, SelectFromModel, using the MultinomialNB estimator.
 Run "help" to see usage.